University of California, Berkeley: Admissions and enrollment

-Berkeley students are eligible for a variety of public and private financial aid.
-Generally, financial aid inquiries are processed through the Financial Aid and Scholarships Office, although some schools, such as the Haas School of Business and Berkeley Law, have their own financial aid offices.
 Berkeley's enrollment of National Merit Scholars was third in the nation until 2002, when participation in the National Merit program was discontinued.
 For 2019, Berkeley ranked fourth in enrollment of recipients of the National Merit $2,500 Scholarship (132 scholars).
-Twenty-seven percent of admitted students receive federal Pell grants.
+27% of admitted students receive federal Pell grants.

+Berkeley students are eligible for a variety of public and private financial aid.
+Inquiries are processed through the Financial Aid and Scholarships Office, although schools such as the Haas School of Business and Berkeley Law, have their own financial aid offices.